michaelwehrley/99_Bottles/README.md

 * SOLID...

-## Chapter 3 - Unearthing Concepts - SOLID PRINCIPLES!
+## Chapter 3 - Unearthing Concepts - Refactor Gradually (via Flocking Rules) - S.O.L.I.D.!

+* SOLID PRINCIPLES!
 YAYYYY!!!!
 * Martin Flower: [Refactoring: Improving the Design of Existing Code](https://books.google.com/books/about/Refactoring.html?id=HmrDHwgkbPsC) & Code Smells.
 In Ruby: https://martinfowler.com/books/refactoringRubyEd.html

 * Change only when change is needed - and not for aesthetics.
 Some code that never changes doesn't need to change.
 “Code that needs to be changed must be changeable...But generally it’s best to clarify requirements, and then write the minimum necessary code.”